mhiggins-pm/BookWorkflow/README.md

 # BookWorkflow

-## Here are the steps of the GitHub Aztions workflow CI.
+## Here are the steps of the GitHub Actions workflow CI.

 API: SmartBear_Org/API/1.1.0